-It wasn’t just those accusations that hurt.
-When I first started climbing out of the darkness, when I first started trying to engage with the world again, the restrictions on my work comp paperwork would haunt me, too.
+It wasn’t just those misunderstanding, those accusations that hurt.
+When I first started climbing out of the darkness, when I first started trying to engage with the world again, the restrictions on my work comp paperwork came to haunt me, too.

 No squatting, no sitting for long periods of time, no climbing, no awkward positions, no lifting more than 20 pounds, no running.